-- ✓ Maintain turnaround time goal of a majority of autopsy reports finalized within 30 days and all within 90 days. - ✓ Finalize reports on homicide cases within 30 days. - ✓ Recruit and retain quality staff. - ✓ Provide a supportive work environment, and promote professional growth and quality. - ✓ Continue accreditation with the National Association of Medical Examiners (NAME). - ✓ Promote the work quality of the IOSME so that the citizens of Iowa understand that the IOSME is an independent and objective investigative agency. - ✓ Establish funding for the continuous operation of the IOSME and allow retention of funds to cover the costs for death investigation and autopsies. - ✓ Improve case management system and web portal entry system for county medical examiner personnel to enter scene investigation information electronically. - ✓ Maintain rotation for fourth-year medical students from Des Moines University and continue Community-based Primary Care Clerkship for medical students from the University of Iowa. - ✓ Continue to improve mass disasters plans. - Continue to develop the Iowa Mortuary Operations Response Team (IMORT) Team, and increase volunteer members and training. - ✓ Establish staffing to accommodate increase in case volume.
+- ✓ Complete 90% of autopsies within 72 hours from time of receiving body. - ✓ Finalize 90% of autopsy reports within 60 days. - Recruit and retain quality staff. - Provide a supportive work environment and promote professional growth and quality. - ✓ Continue accreditation with the National Association of Medical Examiners (NAME). - ✓ Promote the work quality of the IOSME so that the citizens of lowa understand that the IOSME is an objective investigative agency. - Establish funding for the continuous operation of the IOSME and allow retention of funds to cover the costs for death investigation and autopsies. - ✓ Improve case management system and web portal entry system for county medical examiner personnel to enter scene investigation information electronically. - ✓ Maintain rotation for fourth-year medical students from Des Moines University and continue Community-based Primary Care Clerkship for medical students from the University of Iowa. - ✓ Continue to improve mass disaster plans. - ✓ Continue to develop the Iowa Mortuary Operations Response Team (IMORT) Team and increase volunteer members and training. - Establish staffing to accommodate increase in case volume. - Establish appropriate facility modifications to accommodate increased case load.

-Statistical Information:
+Statistical Information

-The Iowa Office of the State Medical Examiner oversees 99 county medical examiner offices.
+The lowa Office of the State Medical Examiner oversees 99 county medical examiner offices.
 The following information has been gathered from all 99 counties and reflects the state as a whole.
-However, there is statistical information provided that reflects how the Iowa Office of the State Medical Examiner performs its duties as the central office.
+However, there is statistical information provided that also reflects how the lowa Office of the State Medical Examiner performs its duties as the central office.

-Central Office Numbers for the Year 2021 Total medical examiner cases reported in Iowa: 10,291 Total cases accepted by IOSME for autopsy......1397 Total scenes attended0 Total bodies transported by office......2 External examinations......2 Complete autopsies 1390 Partial autopsies2 Cases where toxicology is performed......1361 Bodies unidentified after examination0 Organ and tissue referrals/donations......777/181 Unclaimed bodies0 Exhumations......0 Bodies transported to the office......
-1190 Hospital autopsies retained under ME jurisdiction0 (Central office does not accept hospital autopsies)
+Central Office Numbers for the Year 2024

+Total medical examiner cases reported in lowa: 10,700

+Total cases accepted by IOSME for autopsy 1,657

+Total scenes attended by IOSME2

+Total bodies transported by office1

+External examinations3

+Complete autopsies1,645

+Partial autopsies4

+Cases where toxicology is performed1,618

+Bodies unidentified after examination1

+Unclaimed bodies0

+Exhumations0

+Bodies transported to the office1,657

+Hospital autopsies retained under ME jurisdiction0

+(Central office does not accept hospital autopsies)

+Manners of Deaths Percentages for Cases Performed at the Iowa Office of the State Medical Examiner